RobTillaart/SRF05/README.md

 - values for 90% are calculated with - https://sengpielaudio.com/calculator-airpressure.htm
   - these match - https://www.engineeringtoolbox.com/air-speed-sound-d_603.html
 - the other values are linear interpolated between the 0 and 90 column (100% is extrapolated)
+- the table range is from -40 to +60 as that covers 99% of the "normal" temperatures occuring.

 For temperatures under 0°C the effect of humidity seems to go to zero as we look how the difference between 90% and 0% decreases when temperature drops.

-The function **float calculateSpeedOfSound()** uses an interpolation formula derived from the table above.
+The function **float calculateSpeedOfSound()** uses two interpolations derived from the table above.
+The function has no look-up table and uses no lookup table / RAM.
 This function returns a speed of sound with an error margin less than 1%, and mostly even lower than 0.5% compared to the numbers above.